Graffiti (Chris Brown album): Composition

 Lead single and album's opener "I Can Transform Ya", lyrically is about introducing someone to a luxurious life, has a robotic synth rock groove, characterized by a heavy use of synthesizers and guitar riffs.
 "Pass Out" featuring Eva Simons, a Eurodisco song, samples the "Call on me" on Steve Winwood's "Valerie", which was also used in Eric Prydz worldwide dance hit, "Call on Me".
 The song has been compared to Lady Gaga's works.
 "Sing Like Me" and "Take My Time" recall Brown's earlier R&B works in a more sexually oriented way.
 "Fallin' Down is a goth rock and synthpop song, that features lyrics about Brown falling in depression.
 The uptempo electro-hop "Wait", with The Game and R&B singer Trey Songz, features "bouncy sirens", and according to Jon Caramanica of The New York Times is closest to capturing the "frenetic energy" of Brown's early singles.
 The song has been described as a sexual braggadocio record.
 According to Dan Gennoe of Yahoo!
 Music UK, "I.Y.A" is a tribute to 80's music, and the song has been compared to Blake Lewis' "Heartbreak on Vinyl".

 "So Cold" has been described as a "piano-laden apology" as "Famous Girl" has been called a "heavy hearted dance track."
 The previous track as well as "Crawl" feature an apologetic Brown, pining at points.
 The previous has been described to bear a sonic resemblance to Madonna's "Drowned World/Substitute for Love."
 The latter, "Famous Girl", features new wave influences and a bouncy, light melodic line.
-The song references songs such as Drake's "Best I Ever Had", Keri Hilson's "Knock You Down", Keyshia Cole's "Heaven Sent", Beyoncé's "Halo", and Jazmine Sullivan's "Bust Your Windows", as well as Rihanna's "Disturbia" and his "Forever", as Brown laments on writing the first song and tells Rihanna that he "should've known that you would break my heart / should've known that you would leave me lonely".
+The song references songs such as Drake's "Best I Ever Had", Keri Hilson's "Knock You Down", Keyshia Cole's "Heaven Sent", Beyoncé's "Halo", and Jazmine Sullivan's "Bust Your Windows", as well as Rihanna's "Disturbia" and his "Forever".
 "Take My Time" is an R&B slow jam that features American singer Tank, and has slow drums, and heavy female breathing, prompting innuendo.
 Jon Caramanica of The New York Times said that "Lucky Me", lyrically about downs of life in the limelight, has a melody reminiscent of Michael Jackson's "Man in the Mirror".
 The song is an acoustic R&B and pop record that features minor influences of African music.
 "Girlfriend" is a synth rock song featuring Lupe Fiasco.
 The album's standard edition ends with the track "I'll Go", a soft rock track where the singer "tells the story of a lost love" and his determination to do anything for his loved one, including leaving her if that could make her happier.